CaiLiLab/MuRaL/README.md

 ### 3.1 Model training
 `mural_train` trains MuRaL models with training and validation mutation data and exports training results under the "./ray_results/" folder.
    * Input data \
+   Input data files include the reference sequence file (FASTA format, required), a training data file (required) and a validation data file (optional).
+If the validation data file isn't provided,  a fraction of the sites from the training data file are used as validation data. \
-   MuRaL requires input training and validation data files to be in BED format (more info about BED at https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
+   Input training and validation data files must be in BED format (more info about BED at https://genome.ucsc.edu/FAQ/FAQformat.html#format1).
 Some example lines of the input BED file are shown below.
 ```
 chr1	2333436	2333437	.
 0	+
 chr1	2333446	2333447	.
 2	-